• Home

 • splash of milk (optional)

 • Mill soft white wheat berries.
-Add 1 1/2 cup freshly milled flour in a mixing bowl along with 1/2 tsp. salt and 2 tsp. baking powder.
+Add 1 1/2 cup freshly milled flour in a mixing bowl along with 1/2 tsp. salt, 2 tsp. baking powder, and 1 scoop unflavored protein powder if using.

 • Cream together 1/3 cup olive oil and 3/4 cup organic sugar in a separate bowl.
 Add 1 egg, 1/3 cup of milk, and 1/2 cup of sour cream and mix.